The Secret to Healthy RelationshipsJune 1, 2023 - 12:00 am

 In this week’s Torah portion, we learn about the ritual procedure carried out when a woman was suspected of being unfaithful.
 As part of the process, God’s name was written on a piece of paper and dissolved in water that the woman would drink.
 If nothing happened to the woman after drinking the water, she was vindicated, and the marriage was restored.

 The Jewish sages noted that this procedure demonstrated how much God values peace in the home – He was even willing to sacrifice His own honor by having His name erased in order to restore harmony.

-Friends, if God can let His honor be diminished for the sake of harmony, so can we.
+Friends, if God can let His honour be diminished for the sake of harmony, so can we.
 We can be the first to speak and the first to say, “I’m sorry.”
 We can place someone else’s feelings above our own pride.
 Sometimes, the bigger person is the one who knows how to make himself small.
 It is in humility that we find our true glory.

 Your turn: How might you infuse more humility into your most cherished relationships?